microsoft/PQCrypto-SIDH/README.md

-# Contributing

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 # SIDH v2.0 (C Edition)

 The **SIDH v2.0** library is a supersingular isogeny-based cryptography library that implements a new suite of algorithms for a post-quantum, ephemeral Diffie-Hellman key exchange scheme [2].